Licensed Mental Health Therapist – LGBTQ+ & Neurodiversity-Affirming Practice: Hybrid Flexible Role

 Aligned with a depth-oriented, non-pathologizing clinical lens

-Bonus if you have experience with:
+Bonus if you are familiar with:

 Religious/spiritual trauma